twitchard/qwertsichord/README.md

 ## Usage
 Currently, you can play the notes in the C major scale by pressing the keys of the home row of my dvorak keyboard.
 That's it.
 Lame, right?

 I'm still in the planning stages of how to make an interesting midi instrument out of a QWERTY keyboard.
-I am targeting an n-key rollover keyboard, since that is what I have.
-It would be cool to be able to have multiple voices, or support looping.
-Not exactly sure what I want.
+I'm thinking vim-inspired keybindings and recording?

 If you have any ideas, I'd be interested in hearing them, and I encourage you to check out the code and play around with it.